baleboy/kaggle_titanic/README.md

 ```
 With a polynomial order of 2 I was able to increase the training accuracy to
 0.8339 and the Kaggle score to 0.77033.
 I tried a higher order polynomial (3)
-but the accuracy decreased, so a square polynomial seems to be the best fit.
+but the accuracy decreased, so a quadratic polynomial seems to be the best fit.

+## 5. Improve the model

+So far I've been using the same Logistic Regression algorithm, but maybe there
+is something to improve.
+Scikit has a LogisticRegressioCV (cross-validation)
+algorithm that should be more sophisticated, and in fact gives me a Kaggle score
+of 0.78469